 Are you a parent who wants to know how to improve the fine motor skills of your child?
+Are you concerned that your kids won’t have the finger strength to hold a pencil correctly due to their use of electronic devices?
 Rest assured, there are many activities you can do with your child to help them in this area.

 Fine motor skills are small muscle movements of the fingers in coordination with the eyes.
 When teaching fine motor skills, try to be patient and understanding with your child.
 Fine motor skills take more time and practice to develop than we adults might think.
 Sometimes we forget just how many of these skills need to be learned – thinking instead that our child should automatically know how to do these tasks.